orocos/orocos-docs/docs/rtt/rtt-lua-cookbook.rst

 1. Write a function to validate a **single component**

-The following function accepts a TaskContext as an argument and checks wether it has unconnected input ports.
+The following function accepts a ``TaskContext`` as an argument and checks whether it has unconnected input ports.
 If yes it prints an error.

 .. code-block:: lua